akhmadMizkat/football-analysis/readme.md

 1. You can start the API by going under `app/` folder and execute `python app.py`
 2. You can access the front end on http://localhost:5000/

-# STREAMLIT
+# Streamlit
 1. Go to templates/streamlit.py
-2. For each section for Head-to-Head, Team_Stat and Player_stat, add the code to each function respectfully
+2. For each section such as : Head-to-Head, Team_Stat and Player_stat, add the code to each function respectfully
 ```
 def head_to_head():
     st.header("Head to Head")